Is it okay to kiss your child on the lips? | Expert advice for parents

 It’s up to you, as to whether you allow your child to kiss other children.
 Some families are fine with it, and other families aren’t.

-If it is okay for your child to kiss other children on the lips, then you will need to remind your child that they need to ask first ie they need to ask before they kiss someone.
-I have a blog post to help you with teaching your child about consent.
+If it is okay for your child to kiss other children on the lips, then you will need to remind your child that they need to ask first, i.e. they need to ask before they kiss someone.
+I have a blog post to help you teach your child about consent.
 They may need a few reminders until they remember to ask first.

 You may also need to explain that some families don’t like kids kissing each other.
-So the parents of the other child might not like it and stop them.
-Diversity is an important message to share with children, ie everyone is different and that’s okay.
+So, the other child’s parents might not like it and may stop them.
+Diversity is an important message to share with children, i.e. everyone is different, and that’s okay.
 There are some wonderful children’s books about diversity that can help kids understand that there are lots of different ways to do things, especially in families.

-If it is not okay for your child to kiss other children, then you could say something like this, ‘Our family rules are that it isn’t okay for children to kiss each other.
-What’s another way you could goodbye to your friend?’
+If it is not okay for your child to kiss other children, then you could say, ‘Our family rules are that it isn’t okay for children to kiss each other.
+What’s another way you could say goodbye to your friend?’

-If anyone questions your rules, just explain that it’s a safety rules, and rules about safety are non-negotiable.
+If anyone questions your rules, just explain that it’s a safety rule, and rules about safety are non-negotiable.

 This happens, and I still remember when my son was 4 or 5 and tried to practice his kissing with me.
 It felt very awkward and uncomfortable.

-And it is only natural that they do this, when we think about the world our children are growing up in.
-It’s an oversexualised world, where kids are constantly being bombarded with sexualised messages.
+And it is only natural that they do this when we think about the world in which our children are growing up.
+It’s an over sexualised world where kids are constantly being bombarded with sexualised messages.
 They get it from the movies & cartoons they watch, the music they listen to, the media, and even their friends.

 So when this happens, you could try being curious.
-You could stop the kiss, and say something like ‘That was a different kiss tonight, how come?’ and see what they say.
-If they look sheepish or don’t respond, you could then follow up with ‘That felt like the type of kiss that you might see on tv, or a romantic kiss that adults might do.’.
+You could stop the kiss and say something like, ‘That was a different kiss tonight, how come?’ and see what they say.
+If they look sheepish or don’t respond, you could follow up with, ‘That felt like the type of kiss that you might see on TV or a romantic kiss that adults might do.’.
 You can then share your values about when it is okay for them to do that type of kissing.
 You could say ‘I think that type of kissing is for adults, and not kids.
-So how about you kiss me the way you usually do, and you can practice that type of kissing with someone when you’re grown up.’
+So how about you kiss me the way you usually do, and you can practice kissing with someone when you’re grown up.’

 This will usually get them to stop, and you may have to remind them a couple of times until the message sinks in!